Cdsd/aspenlanetest/README.md

 <p>2.
 Step: Prepare the database </p>
 <p>Run the PHP Development Environment downloaded</p>
 <p>Create a database in your phpmyadmin, go to <a href="http://localhost" target="_blank">localhost</a> on the browser and find the phpmyadmin option</p>
-<p>In phpmyadmin create a database, remember this database name.
-Next, create a username and password with all priviliges, remember those data too</p>
+<p>In phpmyadmin create a database, remember this database name.</p>
 <p>Once we have all these data, continue with the next step</p>

 <p>3.
 Step: Clon the repository </p>